carlosouro/using-stubs/README.md

 //clean all rules for classes / functions using(obj).clean();

+//clean all rules for module
+using.require('module').clean();

-//clean everything - all rules for all objects and methods, classes, etc using.clean();
+//clean everything - all rules for all objects and methods, modules, classes, etc using.clean();

 //Note: .clean() only cleans rules that have been set via the given using instance (see first item on documentation)